harleykingu/Fundraising-App-laravel/README.md

 	In details, the study will have the following objectives.

 1. Evaluate existing fundraising activities in terms of:<br>
   1.1.
-Online campaign
+Online campaign<br>
   1.2.
-Monitoring and maintaining donation
+Monitoring and maintaining donation<br>
   1.3.
 Notification
 2. Generate reports detailing the financial information of the accumulated funds from the donor.<br>
 3. Provide a hassle-free and convenient way in raising and donating on an online campaign using Stripe payment. <br>